The teaching that Mary is God’s mother was proclaimed to teach us that Jesus is true man AND true God.

 When friends, neighbors, family or acquaintances object that Catholics deify Mary by this teaching, you can now explain the reason and reasonableness of the title.
 No, Mary does not pre-date God, she is His creature.
 But she does pre-date God’s Incarnation in Jesus Christ.
 And since Jesus is not two people, but one Divine Person, she is rightly referred to as the mother of that person—The Mother of God.

 Reflect on this.
-Jesus, Who is God, is the only natural-born son who chose His mother.
+Jesus, Who is God, is the only son who chose His mother who would conceive and give birth to Him.
 He had a plan for her life and she accepted it with her fiat, her yes given to the Archangel Gabriel at the Annunciation.
 For that we are eternally grateful and indebted to Mary, who was given to us to be our mother by her Son from the Cross.